hishizuka/pizero_bikecomputer/doc/software_installation.md

   - The global ANT+ transport switch is under **Connectivity**, separate from sensor roles.
 - ANT+ MultiScan
 - Speed
-  - Pair or disconnect an ANT+ speed sensor.
-BLE is reserved for the planned cycling-sensor implementation.
+  - Pair or disconnect an ANT+ speed sensor or a BLE CSCS speed sensor.
   - Wheel Size
     - Enter the wheel circumference in mm when the ANT+ speed sensor is available.
     - It is used to calculate the distance.